-Chosen by Jude Kelly OBE, artistic director of Southbank Centre, who will judge this category.
+Chosen by Olympic rowing champion Katherine Grainger CBE, who will also judge the category.
 Find out more about the different Koestler Award categories

 From as little as £5 a month for a Commended Award, to our top Scholarship Award which offers talented offender artists 10 mentoring sessions with a professional artist, naming an Award can be one of the most direct and satisfying ways to get involved with the Koestler Trust.